DevCard Concepts

 Growth Oriented weights transferability and delivery strength equally — surfacing candidates who can ramp and own outcomes long-term.

 Immediate Impact puts 45% weight on Direct Readiness.
-Marcus's stack match matters more — but his delivery and motivation gaps still drag the composite down.
+Stack match matters most — but delivery and motivation gaps still show.

 More AI on a broken process doesn't fix the process.
 It makes the brokenness faster.